dgiacomo/tldr/pages/common/bazel.md

 `./run/dev/scripts/query_dependencies.sh {{path}}`

-- Regenerate BUILD files - useful after changing dependencies : path is optional - limit to the area you were working in
+- Regenerate BUILD files after changing dependencies : path is optional but can be used to limit to the area you were working in

 `./bazel.sh run //:gazelle {{path}}`